mortaca/RGB-Pi/FAQ.md

 4. We are limited by the pace of development of the Recalbox team, they have not yet released version 4.1 and are in Alpha phase, so we have to be Alpha phase also until they release the Beta version.

-5. By the same fact of the previous point, being an Alpha of Recalbox 4.1 does not have the system called NOOBS of self-installation of the operating system so that it is in 8GB image format and we have to use the same system until the launch of the Beta where all this will not be necessary.
+5. By the same fact of the previous point, being an Alpha of Recalbox 4.1 does not have the system called NOOBS of self-installation of the operating system so that it is in 8GB image format and we have to use the same system until the launch of the Beta where all this problem desapear.
 There are two options to solve this:
-    1. Expand the partition / sahare of the SD, this is easier to do a Linux or Mac with the program GParted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
+    1. Expand the partition /sahare of the SD, this is easier to do a Linux or Mac with the program GParted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
-You will find many tutorials on how to expand a partition in google, [here](https://www.partitionwizard.com/resizepartition/how-to-extend-volume-of-sd-card.html) I leave one example but there are many more.
+If only you have Windows you can find programs like [that](https://www.partitionwizard.com/resizepartition/how-to-extend-volume-of-sd-card.html) I leave one example but there are many more.
     2. Install an external USB storage, this allows you to do Recalbox from the menu, you can follow the instructions from your own [repo](https://github.com/recalbox/recalbox-os/wiki/Use-an-external-usb-storage-device-on-recalbox-%28EN%29)

 6. This is because Emulationstation uses a peculiar resolution of 450x270 50Hz and on some televisions can give problems.
 To solve it, just edit the file /boot/config.txt of your SD and change the first line starting with hdmi_timings.
 Attention!
 It is important that hdmi_timings is on the first line and not another.
 We have a [list of others hdmi_timings](https://github.com/mortaca/RGB-Pi/blob/master/HDMI_Timings.txt)  in the repository with which you can try until you find the right one.
-Make sure the symbol = is present.
+Make sure the symbol = is present like this, hdmi_timings=450...

 7. The CRT televisions are very different from the current LCD and each TV had a slightly different centering adjustment, so there is no configuration that is good on all monitors and it is necessary that each one adjust the image to your TV, we We offer a centering solution so "NO ACCESS TO RETROARCH" is required to adjust the image.
 To adjust the centering we have some applications from the section Python where we can access the configuration files or if we want to do from the PC by SSH will be in the folder /share/RGB-Pi/Timings.cfg (for consoles) or /share/RGB-Pi/resolutions/ (for arcade)